wsugarman/durabletask-azurestorage-scaler/README.md

 - **`connectionFromEnv`** - Optional name of the environment variable your deployment uses to get the connection string.
 Defaults to `AzureWebJobsStorage`
 - **`scaleIncrement`** - Optional ratio by which replicas are increased or decreased at a time (e.g. a value of `2` indicates that under load the number of replicas are doubled, and halved in lieu of pending work).
 Unlike other scalers, the scaler for the Durable Task Framework (DTFx) emulates the behavior found in Azure App Services and incrementally scales up and down by a constant amount.
 Must be greater than 1.
 Defaults to `1.5`
 - **`maxMessageLatencyMilliseconds`** - Optional maximum amount that a message should sit in the work item or control queues.
 See [here](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-perf-and-scale#internal-queue-triggers) for more information about the back-end architecture.
 Cannot be larger than `1000` or 1 second.
 Defaults to `1000`
-- **`taskHubName`** - Name of the Durable Task Framework (DTFx) task hub.
+- **`taskHubName`** - Optional name of the Durable Task Framework (DTFx) task hub.
 This name is used when determining the name of blob containers, tables, and queues related to the application.
 Defaults to `TestHubName`
 - **`useAAdPodIdentity`** - Optionally indicates that AAD pod identity should be used to authenticate between the scaler and the Azure Storage account.
 If `true`, `Account` must be specified and an AAD pod identity must be bound to the deployment.
 Defaults to `false`

 ## Authentication